As COVID-19 vaccine mandates rise, religious exemptions grow

 5 of5

-And an Arkansas hospital has been swamped with so many such requests from employees that it is apparently calling their bluff.
+And in Arkansas, a hospital has been swamped with so many such requests from employees that it is apparently calling their bluff.

 Written By